 Why not overcrowd your site with too many ads?

 Currently, there are no limitations on how many ads can be displayed on your site.
-However, Google recommends that ads shouldn’t exceed your content; otherwise, you may face a Google Policy violation.
-If you serve ads on a page with no content and zero value for users, you may have violated Google’s Webmaster guidelines, leading to a policy violation.
+However, Google recommends that ads not exceed your content; otherwise, you may face a Google Policy violation.
+If you serve ads on a page with no content and zero user value, you may have violated Google’s Webmaster guidelines, leading to a policy violation.